Try Semrush

 The one downside is that it’s risky.
 If interest suddenly drops off, you just wrote a piece of content that people don’t care about anymore.

-But if interest in that topic continues to rise, you can get even MORE traffic as time goes on.
+But if interest in that topic continues to rise, you can get even MORE traffic over a longer time period.

-For example, some time ago I saw a surge in interest in mobile optimization (and the keyword “Mobile SEO”).
+For example, few years ago I saw a surge in interest in mobile optimization (and the keyword “Mobile SEO”).

 So I quickly put together an evergreen guide to mobile SEO.